typst/packages/README.md

   or lossless WebP thumbnail for the template.
 The thumbnail must depict one of the pages of the template **as initialized.** The longer edge of the image must be at least 1080px in length.
 Its size must not exceed 3MB.
-Exporting a PNG at 300dpi resolution is usually a good way to generate a thumbnail.
+Exporting a PNG at 250dpi resolution is usually a good way to generate a thumbnail.
+You are encouraged to use [oxipng][oxipng] to reduce the thumbnail's file size.
   The thumbnail will automatically be excluded from the package files and must not be referenced anywhere in the package.

 Optional:
 - `description`: A description of what this starting point is intended for and